 Presenter: Eng Hao Loh, Research Psychologist, Singapore Prison Service.

-The GAO Sexual Assault Kit Reduction Analysis and DNA Technology Impact Moving Forward
+The GAO Sexual Assault Kit Reduction Analysis

 The OJP Performance Measurement Tool: Navigating Reporting Requirements